mmamaev/timeboard/doc/source/making_a_timeboard.rst

 Using `Marker`
 ==============

 The museum's schedule discussed in the previous section is contrived in that  each season is exactly 6 months long.
-If, for example, the summer season began on the 1st of May and ended on the 15th of September, we could not construct the timeline by merely partittioning the frame with calendar periods.
+If, for example, the summer season began on the 1st of May and ended on the 15th of September, we could not construct the timeline by merely partitioning the frame with calendar periods.

 More sophisticated partitioning is achieved with the tool called :py:class:`.Marker`.
 For example, the marks for seasons starting annually on May 1 and Sep 16 are set by::